-With its unique construction and customizable features, the Moon Shimmer crochet hexagon sweater pattern will show you how to craft a one-of-a-kind sweater that will keep you cozy and fashionable through Autumn/Fall, Winter and Spring.
+With its unique construction and customizable features, my crochet hexagon sweater pattern will show you how to craft a one-of-a-kind sweater that will keep you cozy and fashionable through Autumn/Fall, Winter and Spring.

 Free to view here on the blog today, you can also upgrade to a PDF in my Etsy and Ravelry stores.